NessaStein/org-file/README.md

 # org-file

-this is a structure edit with emacs ox-publish
+this is a structure edit with emacs org-publish-project

 this can generate a static site.

+see emacs config about org-publish-project-alist